Open-Data-Product-Initiative/odps-events/README.md

 - **Workshop / Panel**
   Interactive or multi-speaker formats.
 Workshops focus on hands-on learning (e.g., writing specs), while panels bring together different voices from the ecosystem to explore timely or controversial topics.

-## Event calendar

-Planned [monthly events are listed by year](https://github.com/Open-Data-Product-Initiative/odps-events/blob/main/calendar/readme.md).
-As partner or organization utilizing ODPS, pick a suitable slot and contact us to fix the topic and other details for the session.